Boson Stars in Bumblebee Gravity and Their Gravitational Waveforms from Extreme-Mass-Ratio Inspirals: Orbital motion of test particles and EMRIs

-The orbital shape can be quantified using the eccentricity $\varepsilon$, defined as $\varepsilon=\fc{r_a-r_p}{r_a + r_p}$, where $r_a$ and $r_p$ denote the apastron and periastron distances of the orbit, respectively.
-The corresponding orbital parameters are tabulated in Tabs.~\ref{Tab_Orbits_L3E0985} and~\ref{Tab_Orbits_L05E09}, respectively.
-It is found that radial range of motion $\Delta r=r_a-r_p$ decreases as $\ell$ increases from negative to positive values.
-The variation in orbital eccentricity demonstrates that a positive Lorentz-violating parameter leads to more circular orbits, whereas a negative parameter results in more eccentric orbits.
+The orbital shape can be quantified using the eccentricity $\varepsilon$, defined as \bal \varepsilon=\fc{r_a-r_p}{r_a + r_p}, \eal where $r_a$ and $r_p$ denote the apastron and periastron distances of the orbit, respectively.
+The corresponding orbital parameters for different $\ell$ values are tabulated in Tabs.~\ref{Tab_Orbits_L3E0985} and~\ref{Tab_Orbits_L05E09}.
+As shown in these tables, the eccentricity decreases as the values of $\ell$ increase from negative to positive.
+This implies that a positive $\ell$ favors more circularized orbits than the GR case ($\ell=0$), whereas a negative $\ell$ results in more eccentric trajectories.
+This observed trend can be intuitively understood through the impact of $\ell$ on the radial pressure $P_r$, which provides the hydrodynamic support against gravity.

+As $\ell$ increases from negative to positive values, the radial pressure $P_r$ is progressively suppressed, thereby enhancing the gravitational binding of the boson star and yielding a more compact central configuration.
+This structural evolution yields a deeper and narrower effective potential well $V_{\text{eff}}$, as illustrated in Fig.~\ref{Fig_Potentials}, which directly governs the orbital turning points.
+Specifically, the apastron $r_a$ decreases while the periastron $r_p$ increases, causing the radial range $\Delta r = r_a - r_p$ to contract, a trend clearly evident in Tabs.~\ref{Tab_Orbits_L3E0985} and~\ref{Tab_Orbits_L05E09}.
+In the eccentricity formula \eqref{eccentricity}, the numerator $\Delta r$ diminishes rapidly, whereas the denominator $r_a + r_p$ remains relatively stable due to the partial cancellation between the inward shift of $r_a$ and the outward shift of $r_p$.
+Thus, the contraction of the radial range dominates the ratio, resulting in the monotonic decrease in eccentricity $\varepsilon$ observed in the data.